zenoamaro/react-quill/README.md

 </details>

-## Upgrading to ReactQuill v2.0.0
+## Upgrading to ReactQuill v2

-In most cases, ReactQuill will raise useful warnings to help you perform any necessary migration steps.
+Upgrading to ReactQuill v2 should be as simple as updating your dependency.
+However, it also removes support for long-deprecated props, the ReactQuill Mixin, and the Toolbar component.

 ### Deprecated props